meagan-davies/iGEM2024/README.md

 ```
 * Note branches can be used to contain updates and prevent overwriting updates
     - When merging branches it is important to avoiding overwriting code

+#### Vscode Extensions

+* Note to simplify the use of GitHub in Vscode the following extensions are utlised:
+    - Git Extension Pack
+    - GitHub Codespaces
+    - GitHub Pull Requests